 Safeguard Your Documents!
-Make two copies of all your travel documents in case of emergency.
-Leave one copy with a trusted friend or relative at home and carry the other separately from your original documents.
-To help prevent theft, do not carry your passport in your back pocket, and keep it separate from your money.
+Make copies of all your travel documents.
+Leave one copy with a trusted friend or relative and carry the other separately from your original documents.
+Also take a photograph of your travel documents with your phone to have an electronic copy.

 - Consent for Travel with Minors: If you are traveling alone with children, foreign border officials may require custody documents or notarized written consent from the other parent.
 Check with the embassy of your foreign destination before traveling to see what you may need.

-- Health Insurance: Many foreign medical facilities and providers require cash payment up front and do not accept U.S. insurance plans.
-Medicare does not provide coverage outside of the United States.
-Check your U.S. health care policy to see if it will cover you overseas.
+- Health Insurance: Medical facilities and providers abroad may require cash up front and may not accept U.S. insurance plans.
+U.S. Medicare/Medicaid does not provide coverage outside the United States.
+Check your health care policy to see if it will cover you overseas.
 If not, consider buying supplemental insurance.
 Make sure the insurance you purchase covers any special medical needs or risks you anticipate on your trip.

-- Emergency Evacuation: Evacuation for medical treatment or to leave a crisis area in another country can cost more than $100,000.
-You should strongly consider purchasing evacuation insurance in case of emergency overseas.
+- Emergency Medical Evacuation: Evacuation for medical treatment can cost more than $100,000.
+You should strongly consider purchasing medical evacuation insurance in case of emergency overseas.

 Other Information for U.S. Citizen Travelers